MakerStudio-io/Sample_Repo/README.md

 - **Keep commits atomic:** Ensure each commit is a small, logical change.
 - **Write clear commit messages:** Describe what the commit does and why.
 - **Stay updated:** Regularly pull changes from `development` to avoid conflicts.
+- **Use rebase for incorporating changes:** Rebase instead of merge to maintain a clean history.
+- **Squash commits if necessary:** Squash duplicate or small commits for a cleaner history.
-- **Review and test thoroughly:** Ensure your changes are reviewed and tested before merging.
+- **Review and test thoroughly:** Ensure your changes are reviewed and approved before merging.

 By following this strategy, we maintain a clean, organized, and efficient workflow.
 If you have any questions, feel free to ask your team lead.
 Happy coding!